 I frequently refer to the hallmark work on attachment theory by experts Allan Schore, Dan Siegel, Marion Solomon, David Wallin, Rachel Heller, Amir Levine, Susan Hart, Stan Tatkin, Ellyn Bader, Bessel van der Kolk and Pat Ogden.
-The current research being done in this field, including my own, has shown great promise in understanding the emotional and neurobiological origins of attachment styles.
-This understanding, and the revelations of modern brain science on brain plasticity, gives us the exciting opportunity to change destructive relationship patterns in to constructive behaviors that lead to better, deeper and longer lasting adult relationships.
+The current research in this field, including my own, has shown great promise in understanding the emotional and neurobiological origins of attachment styles.
+This understanding, and the revelations of modern brain science on brain plasticity, gives us the exciting opportunity to change destructive relationship patterns into constructive behaviors that lead to better, more profound, and longer lasting adult relationships.

 In the DARe: Adult Attachment Theory training workshops we address four of the core Attachment Styles, their origins, the way they reveal themselves in relationships, and methods for transforming attachment hurt into healing.
 I use the terms Secure, Avoidant, Ambivalent, and Disorganized Attachment.
-These are described below.
+Read below for a description.

-Secure attachment is the ideal attachment style needed to enjoy healthy boundaries, fluidity of intimacy and individuation, and social engagement.
+Secure attachment is the ideal attachment style needed to enjoy healthy boundaries, fluidity of intimacy, individuation, and social engagement.
 This is developed by the child having caregivers who are positively attuned to the child, provide a safe haven with consistency and “good enough” care, attention and affection.
 Children who experience this type of holding environment grow to feel safe to explore the world, interact with others with trust, and to have emotional resilience and regulation.
-As adults they will tend to have greater confidence, better balance and choices in relationships, and the ability to both give and receive love.
+As adults, they will tend to have greater confidence, better balance, and choices in relationships, and the ability to both give and receive love.

 This disconnection extends first to the parents and then to all other relationships.
 Though some of our cultural models extol the virtues of this self-reliant “Lone Wolf” behavior (think X-man, Wolverine, or the quintessential “Desperado” cowboy icon), actually living with such a lack of emotional attunement can be increasingly isolating.
 When working with Avoidant attachment, the intrepid task of the therapist is to nurture a transition to a fully embodied and participatory existence by creating a welcoming and contactful experience full of compassion “permission for existence.”
 DARe provide resources for ways Avoidants can cross the tenuous bridge to emotional connection.

 You may observe that in Ambivalent attachment styles there is a tendency to be chronically dissatisfied.
-First, there is a tendency to project their own familial history onto their relationship.
+First, there is a tendency to project their familial history onto their relationship.
 Secondly, if the other person becomes available, they become unavailable!
-Unaccustomed to receiving love, having it available doesn’t fit their profile of “still wanting”.
-Over time, partners of Ambivalent people can be discouraged by their love being dismissed and the loss of the relationship can be the both the feared and created outcome.
+Unaccustomed to receiving love, having it available doesn’t fit their profile of “still wanting.”
+Over time, partners of Ambivalent people can be discouraged by their love being dismissed, and the loss of the relationship can be the both the feared and created outcome.

 A Disorganized Attachment style results when caregivers present double-binding messages to children.
-This is sometimes called “paradoxical injunction.”
+This is sometimes called a “paradoxical injunction.”
 An example of this is a “Come here, go away.
 Come here, go away.” message.
-Parents create situations for the child that are unsolvable and un-win-able.
-For example a parent may ask a child to do a task such as sweep the floor.
-When the child begins to do so the parent criticizes how it is being done, or even when it is being done.
+Parents create situations for the child that are unsolvable and un-winable.
+For example, a parent may ask a child to do a task such as sweep the floor.
+When the child begins to do so, the parent criticizes how or when they do it.
 The child may attempt to do the task again taking the direction but is criticized again.
 The parent may then deride the child for not doing what the parent has asked them to do and punish them for not doing the job.

 To figure out your attachment style, I have provided this short adult attachment questionnaire for you and your partner.